Kong/kong/UPGRADE.md

 then for a short period of time, your database schema won't be fully compatible with your 0.12 nodes anymore.
-This is why we suggest either performing this upgrade when your 0.12 cluster is warm and most entities are cached, or against a new database, if you can migrate your data.
+This is why we suggest either performing this upgrade when your 0.12 cluster is warm and most entities are cached, or against a new database if you can migrate your data.
 If you wish to temporarily make your APIs unavailable, you can leverage the [request-termination](https://getkong.org/plugins/request-termination/) plugin.